-Any head coach whose team receives 2 or more Majors and/or Match penalties in the same game.
-One (1) game Any head coach whose team receives a 2nd violation of 2 or more Majors and/or Match penalties in the same game.
-Three (3) games subs Majo head coach whose team receives equent violations of 2 or more rs and/or Match penalties e same game.
-Indefinite d) F ightin īā Rule # Third player in a fight Two (2) games 6.7 Any player receiving a Fighting Major penalty, which is a result of a second or subsequent fight during the same stoppage of play.
+2 or head coach whose team receives more Majors and/or Match penalties e same game.
+One (1) game viola head coach whose team receives a 2nd tion of 2 or more Majors and/or h penalties in the same game.
+Three (3) games subs Majo head coach whose team receives equent violations of 2 or more ors and/or Match penalties e same game.
+Indefinite d) Figh ting Rule # Third player in a fight Two (2) games 6.7 Any player receiving a Fighting Major penalty, which is a result of a second or subsequent fight during the same stoppage of play.
 Two (2) games Any player receiving a second fighting major penalty during the same stoppage of play.
 Two (2) games Player identified as first to leave the players' bench during a fight or for the purpose of fighting.
 Three (3) games Leaving the penalty box as above.
 Four (4) games Head coach of a team whose player is penalized under the above two points.
 Three (3) games Head coach whose player is not identified as the first to leave the players' or penalty bench during an on-ice altercation.
-One (1) game Instigator or Aggressor of a fight: 1st offense 2nd offense 3rd offense One (1) Game Three (3) Games Indefinite Pre/Post Game Altercations: Any player involved where Majors and Game Misconducts are assessed.
+One (1) game Instigator or Aggressor of a fight: 1st offense 2nd offense One (1) Game Three (3) Games

+WIITIO 3rd offense Indefinite Pre/Post Game Altercations: Any player involved where Majors and Game Misconducts are assessed.
 Two (2) games Head coach of team whose players are so penalized.
-Indefinite

-Any team involved in a pre or post game brawl.
-Indefinite e) Inelig ible Players Rule # 2.2 c) Team Official who is party to or had knowledge of playing a player not properly registered with that team, properly affiliated to that team or under suspension.
+Indefinite Any team involved in a pre or post game brawl.
+Indefinite e) Ineli igible Players Rule # 2.2 c) Team Official who is party to or had knowledge of playing a player not properly registered with that team, properly affiliated to that team or under suspension.
 Indefinite until dealt with by the Officer in charge of Discipline 2.2 h) Player who participates in a game as an Improperly Registered or Suspended Player or Team Official.
-Indefinite until dealt with by the Officer in charge of Discipline Team official(s)/player(s) who do not fulfil their commitment to the note contained within Regulation 6.04.17 k) One (1) Month f) Remo ving Team From Game Rule # g) Game Misconduct
+Indefinite until dealt with by the Officer in charge of Discipline Team official(s)/player(s) who do not fulfil their commitment to the note contained within Regulation 6.04.17 c) One (1) Month f) Removing Team From Game Rule # 10.14 Head coach whose team is removed from the game prior to the game conclusion.
+Indefinite until Dealt with by the Officer in charge of Discipline g) Game Misconduct